-With the possible exception of crypto, financial services issues have not been a primary focus this election cycle.
-While projections are inherently uncertain, we hope this PowerPoint, which we will update periodically, is helpful as the industry navigates these changing times.
+With the possible exception of crypto, financial services issues have not been a primary focus for candidates this election cycle.
+While projections are inherently uncertain, we hope this PowerPoint, which we will update periodically, is helpful as the industry navigates these uncertain times.

-The Introduction lays out the key agencies and the potential actions President Trump might take.
+The Introduction lays out the key agencies and the potential actions the new President might take.

-Kev Personnel 13
+Key Personnel 13

-The Trump Administration's Financial Services Agenda.
-29
+Each Administration's Financial Services Regulatory Ag enda 30

 III.A.
-Regulatory Agenda 31
+Regulatory Agenda 32

 III.B.
-Merger Review 42
+Merger Review 44

 III.C.
-Enforcement Agenda 45
+Enforcement Agenda 4'

-Dynamic on the Hill 49
+Dynamic on the Hill 5

+bynamic on the min

-- Although he has not focused on financial services apart from crypto during his campaign, Trump will almost certainly have a significant impact on the status quo. - In particular, Trump will be able to replace many key personnel.
-In the regulatory sphere it is often the case that personnel is policy. - Trump could issue Executive Orders on day one and may revoke prior Biden Executive Orders. - The Trump administration will be shaped by less agency deference by the judiciary in light of Loper Bright, including new uncertainty if prior rulemakings are invalidated by the courts.
+- Although neither candidate has focused on financial services, Trump almost certainly would have a more significant impact on the status quo than Harris (although both appear more favorable to crypto than the Biden Administration). - Regardless, the new Administration will be able to replace many key personnel.
+In the regulatory sphere it is often the case that personnel is policy. - The new Administration could issue Executive Orders on day one, and, if Trump is elected, he may revoke prior Biden Executive Orders. - The new Administration will be shaped by less agency deference by the judiciary in light of Loper Bright, including new uncertainty if prior rulemakings are invalidated by the courts.

-- The Trump administration may adopt a deregulatory approach that could be favorable to industry objectives (including mergers) and particularly friendly to crypto. - The administration's stance on AI regulation, data privacy and technology oversight could shape AI's role in financial services.
-Trump has stated that AI development consistent with "free speech and human flourishing" will be encouraged. - The Trump administration is likely to be confronted by less agency deference by the judiciary following the Supreme Court's decision in Loper Bright Enterprises v.
-Raimondo. - Republican control of the Senate will facilitate confirmation of Trump personnel. - Although some actions could be taken on day one, other changes at the agencies may take time to implement, such as changes to supervisory leadership and approach.
+- A Harris Administration would potentially continue a similar approach to Biden-era supervision and regulation, with the likely exception of crypto.
+A Trump Administration may adopt a deregulatory approach that could be favorable to industry objectives (including mergers) and particularly friendly to crypto. - Each Administration's stance on AI regulation, data privacy and technology oversight could shape AI's role in financial services.
+A Harris Administration may focus on algorithmic transparency, ethical use and data protection, while Trump has stated that AI development consistent with "free speech and human flourishing" will be encouraged. - Either Administration is likely to be confronted by less agency deference by the judiciary following the Supreme Court's decision in Loper Bright Enterprises v.
+Raimondo. - Either Administration will also be affected by the control of each chamber of Congress. - Although some actions could be taken on Day One, other changes at the agencies may take time to implement, such as changes to supervisory leadership and approach.